What is Structural Integration?

 Stress, everyday stress and traumatic events produce an automatic muscle tension in order to prepare the body to ‘fight’ or ‘fly’ away from the stressor or threat.
 If you are under a lot of psychological stress the result is a lot of muscular tension – if you think of your tense shoulders after a stressful day at work.
 If the muscle tension is held for long periods of time and not released, the brain can ‘forget’ how to switch off and let go of the muscle tension.
-KMI provides a sensory input targeting specific nerves cells in fascia which reminds the brain to switch off the muscle tension.
+Structural Integration provides a sensory input targeting specific nerves cells in fascia which reminds the brain to switch off the muscle tension.
 The combination of these manual techniques with movement, as well as using some cognitive techniques retrains the brain’s neurological sequences for a more appropriate level of muscle tension.

-The KMI Structural Integration treatment systematically works through each anatomy-train line, to release the tensions, tightness and adhesions.
+Structural Integration systematically works through each anatomy-train line, to release the tensions, tightness and adhesions.
 The order in which each anatomy-train line is released has been developed over years of clinical practice and has provided many people with a freedom of movement they forgot they had.
 In order to release each of the the anatomy-train lines, 12 sessions are recommended, usually taken on a weekly or fortnightly basis.
 Each session focuses on a different anatomy-train.
 Some people find immediate gains from session 1, others may feel the most notable changes after a number of sessions.
 It all depends on where your strain patterns are held within the lines.
 If your tensions/ restrictions have been held for many years, the changes may feel unusual or strange to begin with, however the brain will adjust and integrate the new sensory information from the changes you’ve made in your fascial network.

-Call now to discuss your needs and find out if our approach is right for you.
+Feel free to contact Helen DeJong to discuss your needs and find out if I can help you.